Favicon

 For Private App Stores, you can completely disable Public Publications.
 Go to Enterprise Store > Customize, find the Security section, and disable the Allow Public Publications option.
 If Public Publications already exist, you will be prompted to remove them.

-allow public publications
+allow public Publications

 In both cases, users will be able to add the App Store to their Home Screen to have more direct and easy access to your Workspace Apps.
 You can follow the steps described in our articles for both iOS and Android.